wangela/twittah/README.md

 Notes:

-So much debugging related to the pagination using Twitter API params of since ID and max ID!
+I had so much debugging related to the pagination using Twitter API params of since ID and max ID!
 That took all my time, so will plan to implement offline persistence in a future week.

 Walkthrough of all user stories: